-- 4.1.8.2 Load samples, standards, blank and controls into the quadrant rack as noted in the sequence table. - 4.1.9 Acquisition Parameters - 4.1.9.1 Refer to instrument method printouts for acquisition parameters. - 4.1.9.1.1 Instrument Run Parameters - Inlet at 250 degrees Celsius, splitless injection, injection volume: 1μL - Oven at 120 degrees Celsius, hold 2 minutes - Ramp 35 degrees Celsius, hold 3 minutes - Final temperature: 290 degrees Celsius, hold at least 9.143 minutes - Additional sample runs may be done with adjustments to these parameters, for example if there is a coeluting peak or a late eluting compound. - 4.1.9.2 Current acquisition method must be stored centrally as a hard or electronic copy. - 4.1.10 GC-MSD Qualitative Detection and Identification Criteria - 4.1.10.1 For the identification of compounds not included in positive control, analyze appropriate non-extracted reference materials. - 4.1.10.2 The presence of a drug compound is indicated if the retention time for the sample versus applicable reference material does not differ by more than ±0.2 minutes and there are no significant differences in the mass spectral data. - 4.2 Quality Assurance Requirements - 4.2.1 General - 4.2.1.1 Blood samples are to be stored under refrigeration after aliquots are removed for analysis. - 4.2.1.2 Refer to Toxicology AM #17, AM #19and AM #21 for quality assurance and reference material authentication requirements. - 4.3 Analysis Documentation - 4.3.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
+- 4.1.9.1 Refer to instrument method printouts for acquisition parameters. - 4.1.9.1.1 Instrument Run Parameters - Inlet at 250 degrees Celsius, splitless injection, injection volume: 1μL - Oven at 120 degrees Celsius, hold 2 minutes - Ramp 35 degrees Celsius, hold 3 minutes - Final temperature: 290 degrees Celsius, hold at least 9.143 minutes - Additional sample runs may be done with adjustments to these parameters, for example if there is a coeluting peak or a late eluting compound. - 4.1.9.2 Current acquisition method must be stored centrally as a hard or electronic copy. - 4.1.10 GC-MSD Qualitative Detection and Identification Criteria - 4.1.10.1 For the identification of compounds not included in positive control, analyze appropriate non-extracted reference materials. - 4.1.10.2 The presence of a drug compound is indicated if the retention time for the sample versus applicable reference material does not differ by more than $\pm 0.2$ minutes and there are no significant differences in the mass spectral data. - 4.2 Quality Assurance Requirements - 4.2.1 General - 4.2.1.1 Blood samples are to be stored under refrigeration after aliquots are removed for analysis. - 4.2.1.2 Refer to Toxicology AM #17, AM #19and AM #21 for quality assurance and reference material authentication requirements. - 4.3 Analysis Documentation - 4.3.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
 Case results are to be recorded in the LIMS system. - 4.3.2 A packet containing original data for controls will be prepared for each analysis run and stored centrally in the laboratory where the analysis was performed, until archiving or destruction. - 4.3.3 A copy of controls need not be included in individual case files.
 When necessary, a copy of control printouts can be prepared from the centrally stored document.